RHESGroup/tutorials_cw-cyberchallenge/README.md

 # Tutorials_cw-cyberchallenge

-These are the Jupyter Notebook tutorials on Side-Channel Analysis, for the HW Module_3 section of [cyberchallenge.it](https://cyberchallenge.it/).
+The Jupyter Notebook tutorials on Side-Channel Analysis for the HW Module_3 section of [cyberchallenge.it](https://cyberchallenge.it/).
 **This repo is public**, to adhere to NewAE's original GPL(v3?) licensing policies.

 ## License notice